 - Are health screening procedures in place at airports and other ports of entry?
 Yes

-- As of January 16, 2021, upon arrival at the Aeroporto Internacional Quatro de Fevereiro in Luanda, all arriving passengers on international flights, regardless of citizenship, will be required to take a COVID test at the airport before being allowed to enter the country.
+- As of January 16, 2021, upon arrival at the Aeroporto Internacional Quatro de Fevereiro in Luanda, all arriving passengers on international flights, regardless of citizenship, may be required to take a COVID test at the airport before being allowed to enter the country.
 This test is at the traveler’s expense.
 Anyone testing positive will be required to enter institutional quarantine.

 - Authorities advise that the requirement to conduct COVID testing at the airport will extend time spent to pass through customs.
 Passengers are encouraged to be prepared for lengthy delays, possibly outside.

 - International flights have resumed in a limited capacity.
-Flights to or from South Africa, Australia, Nigeria and the United Kingdom have been suspended as of December 26, 2020.
-Flights to and from Portugal and South Africa have been lifted.
+Flights to or from Brazil, Australia, Nigeria and the United Kingdom have been suspended as of December 26, 2020.
+Suspensions of flights to and from Portugal and South Africa have been lifted.
 These flights will resume on a gradual basis.
 Travelers coming from Brazil or India are temporarily prohibited from entering Angola, even if having just laid over in either country.